Category Archives: Danish Royals

 King Frederik IX Conducts the Danish National Radio Symphony Orchestra; Photo Credit – Amazon.com

 In January 1972, shortly after Frederik had given his New Year speech, he became ill with flu-like symptoms.
 On January 3, 1972, he had a cardiac arrest and was rushed to Copenhagen Municipal Hospital.
-The king improved for a time but took a turn for the worse on January 11, and on January 14, 1972, King Frederik IX died at the age of 72.
+He improved for a time but took a turn for the worse on January 11, and on January 14, 1972, King Frederik IX died at the age of 72.
 Unlike other Danish monarchs who had been buried inside Roskilde Cathedral, the burial place of Danish monarchs in Roskilde, Denmark, Frederik wanted to be buried outside in sight of the sea.
 He was succeeded by his eldest daughter, Queen Margrethe II.
 Queen Ingrid survived her husband by 28 years.
 When she died on November 7, 2000, her remains were interred alongside him outside Roskilde Cathedral.

 Two photos of the burial site were taken by this writer who can verify that the Roskilde Fjord can be seen from the site of the grave.